Lyall-A/Derek/Derekputer/README.md

 Install Derek OS then run `chmod +x ./partition.sh && ./partition.sh <disk name>` to partition Derek OS to disk (SD card), this will:

 * Create a MBR label
-* Create a ext4 partition starting at 1MiB
+* Create a FAT32 partition (boot) starting at 1MB
-* Create ext4 filesystem for the ext4 partition
+* Create a ext4 partition (root) starting at 17MB
-* Write zeros 8KiB-1MiB
+* Write zeros 8KiB-1MB
-* Flash U-Boot bootloader at 8KiB
+* Flash U-Boot bootloader at 8KB
-* Mount the ext4 partition at ./Mount
+* Mount the root partition at ./Mount
+* Mount the boot partition at ./Mount/boot
-* Copy Derek OS to the ext4 partition
+* Copy Derek OS to the root partition
-* Copy required files to boot directory inside the ext4 partition
+* Copy required files to the boot partiion

 ## Testing
 After installing Derek OS you can go into the Test directory then run `chmod +x ./create-img.sh && ./create-img.sh` and `chmod +x ./qemu.sh && ./qemu.sh` to boot Derek OS under QEMU (hopefully)